All Episodes

 Yes, sir.

-And I think I think he'll save our country.
+And I think he'll save our country.

 And thank you for letting me on your show, sir.

-You bet that's Walter and Garner Valley, uh, California.
+That's Walter in Garner Valley, California.

 So, and by the way, that's another thing, too.